penalara/engineInputGHCFile/schema-doc/ghc-definitions-dailyocupation-properties-allowfreedays.md

 engineInputGHCSchema#/definitions/dailyOcupation/properties/allowFreeDays
 ```

-Indicates whether the check of the minimums is omitted in case of days without allocation.
-Prohibited days never are checked.
+It indicates whether checking of minimums is omitted in the case of non-assigned days.
+Forbidden days are never checked.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |